m8811163008/m8811163008/README.md

 - Hello, I’m a Senior Flutter Developer.
 My name is Milad Hesami.
 - I'm an iOS and Android software developer.
 - Since 2018 I worked with private companies like ViraMiner, and Navoshgaran with governmental, organizational, and private projects.
-Because of non-disclosure agreements (NDA), I couldn't share projects at Git Hub.
+Because of non-disclosure agreements (NDA), I can't share many of the projects at Git Hub but you can check some of the sample ones here ;)